 "Acupuncture is an option for people who aren’t getting relief from over-the-counter medicines or prescription medicines,” Dr. Travis says.

 Multiple treatments are recommended for patients with chronic pain.

 “Acupuncture is great,” acupuncturist Dr. Michael Yang says.
 “We’re talking about increased endorphin response, which we know is the natural painkiller.
 We also know it’s a question of blood flow, so acupuncture does a great job of increasing the blood flow in the patient, and that is really critical when we’re talking about dealing with this kind of pain.”

-Plastic surgeon Dr. Drew Ordon explains that Botox injections are an increasingly popular treatment for migraines, because they can be injected into the sensory nerves that send pain impulses to the brain.
+Plastic surgeon Dr. Andrew Ordon explains that Botox injections are an increasingly popular treatment for migraines, because they can be injected into the sensory nerves that send pain impulses to the brain.
 Read Dr. Ordon's blog post about how Botox can help neutralize migraines.

 For those who do not respond to medications or Botox, a surgical procedure pioneered by plastic surgeon Dr. Bahman Guyuron from the University Hospitals of Cleveland might help cure migraines.
 Dr. Guyuron discovered an unexpected side effect when performing a forehead lift, a cosmetic procedure that lifts the brow to create a younger appearance.
 He noticed that his patients who had migraines were no longer having headaches after the procedure.

 "That led me to do a number of studies that were published in the Journal of Plastic and Reconstructive Surgery," Dr. Guyuron says.
 "We have discovered that there are common trigger sites, and I have developed surgical techniques for each one of them."

 Trigger points in the brain initiate a cascade of events that lead to the dilation of blood vessels, causing migraine pain.
 Dr. Guyuron makes five incisions in the forehead, removing targeted muscles and nerves.